-.2 the gas fuel piping is to be installed within a ventilated pipe or duct.
+.2 the gas fuel piping shall be installed within a ventilated pipe or duct.

-The air space between the gas fuel piping and inner wall of this pipe or duct is to be equipped with mechanical exhaust ventilation having a capacity of at least 30 air changes per hour.
+The air space between the gas fuel piping and inner wall of this pipe or duct shall be equipped with mechanical exhaust ventilation having a capacity of at least 30 air changes per hour.